-In addition, certain fluid purification and animal health products are further processed into a powder form.
+In addition, certain other products may go through further processing or the application of fragrances and additives.
+For example, certain fluid purification and animal health products are processed into a powder form.
 We also use a proprietary process for our engineered granules to create spherical, uniform-sized granules.